 Concerns about the supply risks of renewables often call for (nuclear) baseload.
 Let’s end this blog article with

-The most convenient base load is so large that it runs the entire grid at night, so that mainly the daytime peaks need to be supplied with variable electricity.
+Let’s assume we have a convenient base load so large that it runs the entire grid at night, so that mainly the daytime peaks need to be supplied with variable electricity.
 Having even this large base load in a grid with 100% renewables, what problems does it solve?
-Short-term storage for the evening is smaller but is still necessary.
+Short-term storage for the afternoon and evening is smaller but is still necessary.
 The same for long-term storage: because the base load requires less long-term storage, dark doldrums pose similar challenges as without baseload.
 What possible advantage of base load in a grid that is 100% renewable comes to mind?
 Perhaps that baseload reduces variability?
 Let’s take a look at that:

 The base load obviously increases the variability much more.
 From night to noon, the variable power increases from 0% to 150%, while in a grid without base load it varies only between 50% and 80%.

 Base load is a concept in a grid dominated by nuclear or fossil power plants.
-It should not be transferred to a grid dominated by renewables.
-What is beneficial in one system does not solve any significant problems in the other system.
-100% renewable grids require balancing power, from times of oversupply to later times of undersupply, not base load.
+It should not be transferred to a grid dominated by renewables: what is beneficial in one system does not solve any significant problems in the other system.
+100% renewable grids require long-term storage and balancing power stations, from times of oversupply to later times of undersupply – not base load.